qasim-at-tci/docs-site-test/content/en/docs/appstore/general/share-app-store-content.md

 2. Click **Manage** next to the component you want to update.

-	{{% alert type="info" %}}Only one draft version of a component can exist at a time, so when one draft version is in progress, another draft cannot be started.
+	{{% alert color="info" %}}Only one draft version of a component can exist at a time, so when one draft version is in progress, another draft cannot be started.
 If there is a draft version in progress, click **View draft** on the page where you manage the component in order to see the draft.
 	{{% /alert %}}

 3. You can edit all component details, as described in the [Adding New Marketplace Content](#adding) section above.